TEAMuP-dev/audacitorch/README.md

 <a name="metadata"/>

+## Scripting a Model

+Once you have chosen the appropriate class type for your model from the provided audacitorch Deep Learning Effect and the Deep Learning Analyzer classes, you will need to create a model file for use in Audacity.
+This model file allows a trained model to be executed in Audacity.

+There are several methods available to create a file for an executable deep learning model.
+The purpose of serializing the model into a file is to enable our C++ code to execute your model.
+To serialize a model, our framework utilizes files generated from TorchScript.
+An important note is that TorchScript does not facilitate model training.
+When investigating TorchScript, you may also come across the term LibTorch, which is a PyTorch C++ API.
+LibTorch contains the core components of PyTorch, allowing TorchScript files to be executed in C++.
+However, you do not need to interact directly with LibTorch to serialize your model.

+TorchScript enables the serialization of PyTorch code and is included with the PyTorch module - no additional modules are required.
+Currently, the deep learning tools for Audacity do not support models running on the GPU.
+[More information on TorchScript can be found in the PyTorch documentation](https://pytorch.org/docs/stable/jit.html).

+TorchScript features a JIT module, where JIT stands for Just-In-Time Compiler.
+The TorchScript JIT analyzes PyTorch code and translates it into TorchScript.
+There are two methods for converting PyTorch code into TorchScript:

+- Tracing: torch.jit.trace constructs the computational graph of your model by tracing the path of sample inputs through your model.

+- Scripting: This method parses the PyTorch code to compile a graph for TorchScript.
+Scripting is a more robust method for generating a TorchScript version of your model, as tracing can overlook certain logic embedded in the Python code of your model.

+These two approaches can be combined, with [more information available in the TorchScript documentation](https://pytorch.org/docs/stable/jit.html#mixing-tracing-and-scripting).
+We recommend using TorchScript scripting whenever possible for more robust model serialization.

+Serializing a model can be a challenging task with many unique edge cases.
+To help you navigate this process, we have provided several examples:

+- [Demucs Denoiser](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/denoiser/denoiser.ipynb): In this example, we guide you through implementing the `do_forward_pass` method of the `WaveformToWaveformBase` class, serializing the Demucs denoiser using the TorchScript scripting method, creating the model metadata (covered in the section below), and uploading to Huggingface.
+We illustrate how, in some instances, you may need to modify the original model code to properly serialize the model, this is done in the [notebooks/denoiser/denoiser.py](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/denoiser/denoiser.py) file.
+The model's source code is included for your reference.

+- [FCNF0 ++ Pitch Estimation](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/pitch/pitch.ipynb): In this case, we guide you through implementing the `get_timestamps` & `do_forward_pass` methods of the `WaveformToLabelsBase` class, serializing the FCNF0 ++ Pitch Estimator using the TorchScript scripting method, and creating the model metadata.
+The model's source code is also provided for your reference located in the file [notebooks/pitch/pitch.py](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/pitch/pitch.py).

+- [Asteroid Source Separation Model](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/example.ipynb): For this example, we download a pretrained model from the Asteroid Python module, create metadata for the model, inherit from the `WaveformToWaveformBase` class, show you how to trace the model with dummy inputs, and demonstrate how to script the model.

+- [S2T-MEDIUM-LIBRISPEECH-ASR by Changhan Wang and Yun Tang and Xutai Ma and Anne Wu and Dmytro Okhonko and Juan Pino](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/labeler-example.ipynb): In this last example, we guide you through the process of wrapping a language model in the `WaveformToLabelsBase` class, creating model metadata, and tracing this model since scripting is not feasible in this case.

 ## Model Metadata

 Certain details about the model, such as its sample rate, tool type (e.g. waveform-to-waveform or waveform-to-labels), list of labels, etc. must be provided by the model contributor in a separate `metadata.json` file.
 In order to help users choose the correct model for their required task, model contributors are asked to provide a short and long description of the model, the target domain of the model (e.g. speech, music, environmental, etc.), as well as a list of tags or keywords as part of the metadata.
 See [here](#creating-metadata) for an example metadata dictionary.